lkurz/blt/docs/tutorial/host_configs.rst

     # configure using host-config
     cmake -C ../../host-configs/llnl/toss_4_x86_64_ib/gcc@10.3.1_nvcc.cmake  ..

-And here is how to build and test the code on Ray:
+And here is how to build and test the code on Matrix:

 .. code-block:: console